Quantum generative adversarial network for generating discrete distribution: Model architecture and training method

 \subsection{Discriminator}

 A discriminator $D$ is introduced to distinguish between real samples and generated samples.
-The discriminator we use is a shallow feedforward neural network.
-The input layer has the same dimension as the samples.
+Recently, quantum-classical hybrid architectures are often adopted in quantum algorithms due to the limitations of the coherence time and qubit number in near-term quantum device.
+The discriminative task in quantum GANs for discrete data generation is a simple two-class classification problem in which traditional feedforward neural network is efficient and has satisfying performance.
+The input layer of our discriminator has the same dimension as the samples.
 Only one hidden layer is employed.
 The output layer has only one output value in $[0,1]$, which represents the discriminator's prediction about the probability of the input sample being real.
 An output $D(x)=1$ means the discriminator believes the input sample $x$ is definitely real, while an output $D(x)=0$ means it believes the input sample $x$ is definitely fake.

 The loss function of the discriminator we adopt here is the binary cross entropy function commonly used in binary classification tasks: